 Please note that an applicant, at the time of application, must NOT have an active research grant or fellowship with The World Academy of Sciences (TWAS) or have already submitted an application for a TWAS programme within the same given year.
 Only one application per year is possible across all TWAS and OWSD programmes.
 Applicants will not be eligible to visit another institution in that year under the TWAS Visiting Professor programmes.

-An exception is made for the OWSD-Elsevier Foundation awards (since applications are submitted by a nominator).
-In addition, the head of an institution who invites an external scholar to share his/her expertise under the TWAS Visiting Professor programmes may still apply for another programme.
+An exception is made only for the head of an institution who invites an external scholar to share his/her expertise under the TWAS Visiting Professor programmes; she may still apply for another programme.

 Successful candidates will be notified by early July 2019 and expected to attend a first workshop in Trieste, Italy, in September 2019.
 Each fellowship lasts for two years from the date of acceptance.